Key Takeaways

 This structure exists because employment plaintiffs are often unemployed and can't afford hourly rates.
 Contingency makes legal representation accessible to people who couldn't otherwise afford it.

-Some employment matters—reviewing severance agreements, advising on workplace disputes, representing employers—are billed hourly.
-Rates vary widely based on experience and location, typically ranging from $200-$500+ per hour in Oklahoma.
+Some employment matters — reviewing severance agreements, advising on workplace disputes, representing employers, or handling limited-scope strategy work — are billed hourly.
+Rates vary widely based on experience, location, and the task.

 For employees with limited resources, hourly billing is usually only used for discrete tasks (like reviewing a single document), not full representation in litigation.